Governance

 As a board member with the BCRPA, the last two years have provided a greater insight into all aspects of the sector and allowed me to share my passion for the sector.
 I'm keen to continue being involved with the BCRPA board though providing positive contributions to the sector while at the same time improving my own skills.

-Jordan Petrovics has served as the Manager of Recreation Services for the Town of Golden for the last eight years.
-Jordan got his start in the recreation and parks sector working for Kicking Horse and Sun Peaks Resorts in sales, marketing, media relations and events.
-Proud to call himself a “ski bum” back then, his early days involved sharing his research skills with the Canadian Ski Council, and helping to establish a provincial mountain bike consortium which fueled economic impact studies exploring the benefits of bringing various sports like mountain biking to communities around BC.
-He also had a hand in crafting the “most entertaining” freeride ski event in his region.
-Jordan’s experience as a member of multiple boards, clubs and organizations has made him deeply appreciate the value of a long-standing well-functioning governance board like BCRPA.
+Jordan Petrovics has served as the Manager of Recreation Services with the Town of Golden for the last eight years.
+He got his start in the recreation and parks sector working for Kicking Horse and Sun Peaks Resorts in sales, marketing, media relations, and events.
+Proud to call himself a “ski bum” back then, his early days involved sharing his research skills with the Canadian Ski Council and helping to establish a provincial mountain bike consortium which fueled economic impact studies exploring the benefits of bringing various sports like mountain biking to communities around BC.
+Jordan also had a hand in crafting the “most entertaining” freeride ski event in his region.

 DIRECTOR